glentner/hypershell/docs/_include/initdb_desc.rst

-Initialize database schema.
+Initialize database.

-This command uses your current configuration to create the necessary database tables.
+Create the necessary database tables given your current configuration.
 This occurs automatically for SQLite.
+To clear out all metadata for an existing database use ``--truncate``.